chainyo/tensorshare/README.md

 	</a>
 </div>

+<p align="center"><em>🤝 Trade any tensors over the network</em></p>

+---

-TensorShare: A powerful tool enabling lightning-fast tensor sharing across networks.
+TensorShare is a powerful tool enabling ⚡ lightning-fast tensor sharing across networks.

-__Work in progress__
+This project leverage the best open-source tools to provide a simple and easy-to-use interface for sharing tensors:

+* [safetensors](https://github.com/huggingface/safetensors) for secure tensor serialization and deserialization.
+* [pydantic](https://github.com/pydantic/pydantic) for data validation and settings management.
+* [fastapi](https://github.com/tiangolo/fastapi) for building APIs (and because it's too good to avoid it).

+__This project is heavily in development and is not ready for production use.__
+__Feel free to contribute to the project by opening issues and pull requests.__

 ## Roadmap